itshare4u/opendia/README.md

 OpenDia lets AI models control your browser automatically. **The key advantage?
 It leverages everything you already have**—your logged-in accounts, saved passwords, cookies, wallets, and browsing history.
 No need to start from scratch or switch contexts.

 **🔑 Use Your Existing Digital Life:**
-- ✅ **Logged-in accounts**: Post to Twitter / X, LinkedIn, Facebook with your existing sessions
+- ✅ **Logged-in accounts**: Post to Twitter/X, LinkedIn, Facebook with your existing sessions
 - ✅ **Browser data**: Access your bookmarks, history, and saved passwords
 - ✅ **Extensions & wallets**: Use MetaMask, password managers, or any installed extensions
 - ✅ **Cookies & sessions**: Stay authenticated across all your favorite sites